vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See: [Regular eCommerce payments](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#regular-ecommerce-payments) for more details.

+### For how long is an initiated payment reserved?

+Most banks keep reservations for 7 days, however this varies depending on which bank the customer is using.
+Some banks only keep reservations for 4 days.
+Vipps does not automatically change the status of the order.

+If a capture attempt is made more than 7 days after the payment has been initiated and the reservation has been released by the bank, Vipps will make a new payment request to the bank.
+If the account has sufficient funds, the payment will be successful.
+If the user's account has insufficient funds at this time, the payment will fail.

+In many cases the bank will have a register of expired reservations and they will force it through if the account allows this.
+This will put the account in the negative.

 ### How do I turn direct capture on or off?

 You can't turn _direct capture_ on or off as a merchant.
 This must be